Articles on: Listings Management

 1. As the agent, add up to 3 free-form tags per listing to capture priority and context.

-2. Sort and review using tags (and status) to surface the best candidates.
+2. Sort and review using tags (and status) to highlight the best candidates.

 Recommended tag set (simple, high-signal)